-Sounds of war in Utah-Popular excitement-Fears of the disaffected- Attempted flight-Murder of the Potter and Parrish familes-Massacre of the Aiken party-Assassination of Yates-Killing of Forbes-Brigham "Turns loose the Indians"-MOUNTAIN MEADOW MASSACRE- Horrible barbarity of Indians and Mormons-Evidence in the case- Attempt of Judge Cradlebaugh-Progress of the "Mormon War"- Delay of the army-Treachery or inefficiency ?-Mormon Legion-Lieutenant-General Wells-Brigham "Commands" the National troops to withdraw-Army trains destroyed-Lot Smith, the Mormon Guerilla- The "Army of Utah" in Winter Quarters-Colonel Kane again-Negotiations with Brigham-Governor Cumming "passed" through the Mormon lines-"Peace Commissioners"-Mormon exodus-Weakness of Cumming-End of the War-Murders of Pike, the Jones's, Bernard, Drown, Arnold, McNeil and others-A change at last.
+Sounds of war in Utah...Popular excitement...Fears of the disaffected...Attempted flight...Murder of the Potter and Parish families...Massacre of the Aiken party...Assassination of Yates...Killing of Forbes...Brigham "Turns loose the Indians"...MOUNTAIN MEADOW MASSACRE.
+Horrible Barbarity of Indians and Mormons...Evidence in the case...
+Attempt of Judge Cradlebaugh...Progress of the "Mormon War"...
+Delay of the army...Treachery or inefficiency?..
+Mormon Legicn...
+Lieutenant General Wells...Brigham "Commands" the National troops to withdraw...Army trains destroyed...Lot Smith, the Mormon Guerilla...The "Army of Utah" in Winter Quarters...Colonel Kane again...Negotiations with Brigham...Governor Cumming "passed" through the Mormon lines..."Peace Commissioners"...Mormon Exodus...Weakness of Cumming...End of the War...Murders of Pike, the Jones's, Bernard, Drown, Arnold, McNeil, and others...A change at last.

 WE enter now upon the black chapter in the annals of Utah-a period replete with crime and stained with innocent blood.
 Occasional rumors of the march of the army had reached Salt Lake early in the season, and on the 24th of July, when the entire population were collected in Cottonwood Park to celebrate "Anniversary Day," "Port" Rockwell and John Kimball appeared among them just from the plains, and announced that the column was certainly destined for Utah.
 Brigham turned to those nearest him and with a savage scowl remarked, "I said when we reached here that if the devils would only give us ten years I'd be ready for them.
 They've taken me at my word, and now they will see that I am ready."
-The news spread rapidly throughout the settlements, producing everywhere fierce anger or a mixture of hope and dread, according as the hearer was firm in the Mormon faith or secretly dissatisfied.
+The news spread rapidly through the settlements, producing everywhere fierce anger or a mixture of hope and dread, according as the hearer was firm in the Mormon faith or secretly dissatisfied.
 The Tabernacle and Ward Assembly Rooms resounded with harangues in fierce denunciation of the Government, and Brigham Young and Heber C. Kimball vied with each other in vile language and inflammatory appeals.